 Comparatively, The Martian is content with sitting there in the crowd, waving its hands so that we notice it for the duration of its stay, and then tiring itself out as we pass on to the next viable subject.
 It doesn’t help that the film bites off more than it can chew when we desert Watney for excursions to Earth and a spaceship where his fellow space travelers mourn after accidentally leaving him on Mars under false impression of his early demise.
 Highly talented actors like Jessica Chastain, David Oyelowo, and Michael Pea are stranded as purely functional, mechanical cogs.
 Because The Martian is a purely functional, mechanical machine.
 It functions well, functions perfectly at times, without any damage or rust or bandages or even little personality-filled cracks so you can catch a glimpse at how the internal machine actually functions.

-It is a self-cleaning mechanism of a film, waxy and coated in precision, but sometimes you crave a few cracks, a few idiosyncrasies, a little consequence or damage, just so you are reminded of life.
+It is a self-cleaning mechanism of a film, extremely finessed and undeniably precise, but sometimes you crave a few cracks, a few idiosyncrasies, a little consequence or damage, just so you are reminded of what we might call cinematic life.
 The mechanically peppy The Martian is infinitely superior to the mechanically unsmiling, humorless films Scott has cranked out in recent years, but it doesn’t hold a candle to genuine zing of, say, Guardians of the Galaxy, or the maniacal haunt of, you know, Alien.
 Those films were replete with tangents and idiosyncratic holes where their interest came alive.
 They were replete with cracks.
 And they let you fall deep into them.
 Comparatively, The Martian just isn’t bumpy enough of a ride.